Aitrek129/yarik_site/README.md

-This is my first project based on Guthub!
+This is my first serius project based on Guthub!
-On this site you can find some iso based on Gnu/linux http://yaroslavik.ru please give some your opinion about this
+There taked place web site, where you can see ways to learn luxembourgish! http://yaroslavik.ru